Our featured feline is Socks - read a little more about him at the foot of the page PnF Featuring Felines banner

 (if this happens, use Refresh from your toolbar to reload the page)

-Reagan enjoying his retirement In mid-October 2008 an era ended when London's last remaining police station cat, called Reagan, took his retirement after 11 years of catching rodents at Snow Hill station in London.
+Police cat Reagan enjoying retirement In mid-October 2008 an era ended when London's last remaining police station cat, called Reagan, took his retirement after 11 years of catching rodents at Snow Hill station in London.
 He was taken on by the City of London Police in 1997 when just eight months old, along with companion cat Carter, to deal with an infestation of rats and mice at the divisional headquarters.
 (The cats' names came from a British TV police drama series called The Sweeney, not from US presidents.)

 Both cats had come from the Battersea rescue home, and both were white and deaf, which probably heightened their other senses.
 Certainly the police officers — who kept a tally — noted that they did their best work at night.
 Unfortunately Carter died after just 18 months, so Reagan was left to work alone, but he did a fine job.
 He has been featured in a documentary on TV, was short-listed for an 'Arthur's' lifetime achievement award (below left), and even has his own Facebook page under the name 'Reagan Snow'.